 With the exception of boots and prescription glasses, the Employer will supply all safety equipment required for the job under Workers' Compensation Board Regulations.
-Where safety equipment is required by the Workers' Compensation Board, it will be issued on an individual basis in accordance with MOU 3.
+Where safety equipment is required by the Workers' Compensation Board, it will be issued on an individual basis in accordance with Memorandum of Understanding 3.